 3. Toss the warm potatoes with the scallion, mint, chiles, and raisins if you’re using them.
 Add ½ cup of the dressing and toss to coat, adding more if necessary.
 Taste and adjust the seasoning.
 Serve immediately or at room temperature.

 A spiralizer will also make your latke process a whole lot easier since you avoid all the shredding and the endless, messy squeezing out of water.
 Plus a spiralized latke adds an exciting texture to your run-of-the-mill potato pancakes.
-Add in another vegetable, as with this zucchini-potato recipe [include recipe from spiralizer booklet], or use a mix of potatoes, or go for the classic.
+Add in another vegetable, as with this zucchini-potato recipe, or use a mix of potatoes, or go for the classic.
 And don’t forget the creme fraiche or sour cream for serving!
-(IF you have a waffle maker, you can also press your latkes in there for extra crunch.)
+(If you have a waffle maker, you can also press your latkes in there for extra crunch.)
+Plus, get more tips for making and serving crispy latkes.

 makes 4 servings